mkeeter/fidget/README.md

 In the [repository on Github](https://github.com/mkeeter/fidget), there are two demo applications:

-- `demo` does bitmap rendering and unscientific benchmarking from the command line
+- `demo` does bitmap rendering from the command line
 - `viewer` is a minimal GUI for interactive exploration

 These are deliberately not published to [https://crates.io](crates.io), because